Aftermath of World War II: Population displacement

 As a result of the new borders drawn by the victorious nations, large populations suddenly found themselves in hostile territory.
 The Soviet Union took over areas formerly controlled by Germany, Finland, Poland, and Japan.
-Poland lost the Kresy region (about half of its pre-War territory) and received most of Germany east of the Oder-Neisse line, including the industrial regions of Silesia.
+Poland lost the Kresy region (about half of its pre-war territory) and received most of Germany east of the Oder–Neisse line, including the industrial regions of Silesia.
 The German state of the Saar was temporarily a protectorate of France but later returned to German administration.
 As set forth at Potsdam, approximately 12 million people were expelled from Germany, including seven million from Germany proper, and three million from the Sudetenland.

 During the war, the United States government interned approximately 110,000 Japanese Americans and Japanese who lived along the Pacific coast of the United States in the wake of Imperial Japan's attack on Pearl Harbor.
 Canada interned approximately 22,000 Japanese Canadians, 14,000 of whom were born in Canada.
 After the war, some internees chose to return to Japan, while most remained in North America.

 Poland

 The Soviet Union expelled at least 2 million Poles from the east of the new border approximating the Curzon Line.
-This estimate is uncertain as neither the Polish Communist government or the Soviet government kept track of the number of expelled people.
+This estimate is uncertain as neither the Polish Communist government nor the Soviet government kept track of the number of expelled people.
 The number of Polish citizens inhabiting Polish borderlands (Kresy region) was about 13 million before World War II broke out according to official Polish statistics.
-Polish citizens killed in the war that originated from the Polish borderlands territory (killed by either the German Nazi regime or the Soviet regime, or expelled to distant parts of Siberia) were accounted as Russian, Ukrainian or Belarusian casualties of war in official Soviet historiography.
+Polish citizens killed in the war that originated from the Polish borderlands territory (killed by either the German Nazi regime or the Soviet regime, or expelled to distant parts of Siberia) were accounted as Russian, Ukrainian, or Belarusian casualties of war in official Soviet historiography.
 This fact imposes additional difficulties in making the correct estimation of the number of Polish citizens forcibly transferred after the war.
-The border change also reversed the results of the 1919–1920 Polish-Soviet War.
-Former Polish cities such as Lwów came under control of the Ukrainian Soviet Socialist Republic.
-Additionally, the Soviet Union transferred more than two million people within their own borders; these included Germans, Finns, Crimean Tatars, and Chechens.
+The border change also reversed the results of the 1919–1920 Polish–Soviet War.
+Former Polish cities such as Lwów came under the control of the Ukrainian Soviet Socialist Republic.
+Additionally, the Soviet Union transferred more than two million people within their borders; these included Germans, Finns, Crimean Tatars, and Chechens.